-The old adage “you don’t get a second chance to make a first impression” is at least one thing we know is true in a world filled with uncertainty.
+The old adage “you don’t get a second chance to make a first impression” is at least one thing we know is true in a world filled with uncertainty especially at your new job.
 Psychologist Edward Thorndike proposed the theory of the “halo effect” nearly one hundred years ago to help explain this very idea.
-In short, when we have a positive first impression of someone, we carry that impression over with us into other thoughts or feelings we have about them.
+In short, when we have a positive good first impression of someone, we carry that impression over with us into other thoughts or feelings we have about them.
 On the other hand, if we have a negative first impression of someone, it is very difficult to overcome a sense of apprehension about them.
+This is especially

 While Thorndike’s research is a bit more complex than that, his findings have important implications for people who are just starting a new job.
 If you don’t make a good first impression, your life could become much more complicated than it should be.

 Here are 7 tips to help you put your best foot forward.

 You may have a stellar resume and all of the credentials in the world, but if you don’t look the part you may not have much success.
 While you can view your professional attire as an opportunity to express your personality, it is important to remember to wear clothes that are appropriate for the occasion.
 They should be properly fitted, clean, and ultimately show that you have pride in your appearance.
 However, being well-dressed is more than just about showing people your sense of fashion.
 When you are well-dressed, you exude confidence.
 In fact, those who dress well even appear smarter, more competent, and trustworthy.

 Communicate with Confidence